Bluetooth-Compose/Bluetooth-Compose/README.md

 - You will immediately see what Bluetooth-Compose does, why it is needed, and why it is important ~ not just to you, but to reducing the carbon-footprint of every-day devices around you!

-So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at that empty space in your room where you would like to see it ... say a chair or a sofa.
+So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at an empty space in your room where you would like to visualise it ... say a chair or a sofa.

-- *Voila* - you see that sofa or chair augmented into the empty space in your room, and yet what is ironic about this is that IKEA's AR space is **ONLY** useful *when an item <u>DOESN'T</u> exist* in your room!
+- *Voila* - you see that sofa or chair augmented into that empty space in your room, and yet what is ironic about this is that IKEA's AR space is **ONLY** useful *when an item <u>DOESN'T</u> exist* in your room!

 Well Bluetooth-Compose turns that concept on it's head by being useful when something DOES exist in your room.